 Microsensors used for sensational discovery

-Since then the scientists have been searching for an explanation and together with partners from the University of Southern California, USA, they now present sensational results in Nature.
+The scientists searched for an explanation and together with partners from the University of Southern California, USA, they presented the sensational results in Nature.

 In microscopes, scientists found an unknown type of long, multi-cellular bacteria that was always present when scientists measured the electric currents.
 This current could be interrupted by pulling a thin wire horizontally through the sediment cores, indicating that the electric connections in the seabed were solid structures.